-Over the past several decades, Europe has led the World in European facilities for the provision of diffraction facilities for liquids and non- disordered materials crystalline solids.
-Diffractometers appropriate to this work neutron diffraction include D4 and D20 at ILL, 7C2 at Saclay, and SANDALS at research are world ISIS.
-In addition a state-of-the-art diffractometer, GEM, has leading. recently been installed at ISIS, and there are somewhat lower flux facilities such as SLAD at Studsvik.
-Between them these instruments have studied a very broad range of disordered and crystalline materials science which has been widely disseminated in the scientific literature, including prestigious journals such as Nature, Science, and Physical Review Letters.
+Over the past several decades, Europe has led the World in the provision of diffraction facilities for liquids and non-crystalline solids.
+Diffractometers appropriate to this work include D4 and D20 at ILL, 7C2 at Saclay, and SANDALS at ISIS.
+In addition a state-of-the-art diffractometer, GEM, has recently been installed at ISIS, and there are somewhat lower flux facilities such as SLAD at Studsvik.
+Between them these instruments have studied a very broad range of disordered materials science which has been widely disseminated in the scientific literature, including prestigious journals such as Nature, Science, and Physical Review Letters.

-The theme of S(Q) measurements actually covers a rather broad front from the measurement of the radial distribution function in a simple fluid, like argon or krypton, through the study of a range of increasingly complex fluids and liquid mixtures, including supercritical fluids, molten salts, liquid metals, liquid semiconductors and ceramics, liquid mixtures and solutions. molten and amorphous polymers, heterogeneous systems (e.g. liquids absorbed in solids), amorphous and glassy solids.
-Total scattering studies of crystalline materials are also included in this list because they involve closely analogous measurement and data analysis techniques.
-Because of the diverse range of materials involved, the requirements on the diffractometer are equally diverse.
-High Q ($\geq 60 \text{ Å}^{-1}$) with high resolution is essential for amorphous and crystalline materials where the structure is often sensitive to subtle changes in the near-neighbour distances between atoms.
-On the other hand low or very low Q (~0.01 $Å^{-1}$) values are increasingly needed to probe the longer range order present in many technologically important complex fluids.
+The theme of S(Q) measurements actually covers a rather broad front from the measurement of the radial distribution function in a simple fluid, like argon or krypton, through the study of a range of increasingly complex fluids and liquid mixtures, including supercritical fluids, molten salts, liquid metals, liquid semiconductors and ceramics, liquid mixtures and solutions, molten and amorphous polymers, heterogeneous systems (e.g. liquids absorbed in solids), amorphous and glassy solids.
+Total scattering studies of crystalline materials could also be included in this list.
+Because of this diverse range of materials, the requirements on the diffractometer are equally diverse.
+High Q ( $\geq$ 60Å-1) with high resolution are essential for amorphous materials where the structure is often sensitive to subtle changes in the nearneighbour distances between atoms.
+On the other hand low or very low Q ( $\sim$ 0.01Å-1) values are increasingly needed to probe the longer range order present in many technologically important complex fluids.
 What has not been achieved to date is the combination of very high and very low Q capability in a single diffractometer, and it is this possibility which will set an instrument built at the ESS apart from anything that can be envisaged at present day facilities.